brotzeit/rustic/README.md

 ## inline-documentation

 With some setup, it is possible to read rust documentation inside Emacs!
+This currently requires LSP-mode.

 ### Prequisites